newatoms/guides/style-your-files/readme.md

+> Goal: To serve as a style guide for writing markup, code and styles at New Atoms

-# How to write understandably and uniformly in machine readable files at New Atoms
+# How to style your files

 We want the way that we write JavaScript, HTML, MarkDown CSS and other programming or markup languages to be written in a similar style to make them easier to read and prevent difficult but useless merge conflicts.